Jenguk42/CCNA/Routing/Dynamic Routing.md

 Configure a dynamic routing protocol on the router, and let the router take care of finding the bets routs to destination networks.
-- E.g., Routers will automatically inform each other how t o reach a new destination network.
+- E.g., Routers will automatically inform each other how to reach a new destination network.
 ## Example Topology
 ![[Pasted image 20240822145634.png]]
 Routes that are automatically added without configuration: